Borinquen (ship)

-SS Borinquen (IMO 5033739) the Taino language name for Puerto Rico, was a passenger liner launched 24 September 1930 and delivered to the Atlantic, Gulf & West Indies Steamship Lines (AGWI) in 1931 for operation by its subsidiary the New York & Porto Rico Line.
-The line operated the ship until it was requisitioned by the War Shipping Administration (WSA) the last day of 1941 for service as a troop transport.
-The line then operated the ship as agent for the WSA until 6 May 1944 when operation was transferred to the United States Army for support of the Normandy landings with the ship arriving off the beaches on 7 June 1944.
-Borinquen continued service post war until redelivered to the owners 14 June 1946.
-The ship was sold in 1949 and became the Arosa Star.
-After further sales and change in the cruise ship regulations the ship was again sold and grounded as La Jenelle on the California coast in 1970.
+SS Borinquen was an ocean liner that launched on 24 September 1930 for the Atlantic, Gulf & West Indies Steamship Lines (AGWI) in 1931 for operation by its subsidiary, the New York & Porto Rico Line.
+The line operated the ship until it was requisitioned by the War Shipping Administration (WSA) on December 31, 1941, for service as a troop transport in World War II.
+The line then operated the ship as an agent for the WSA, until 6 May 1944, when operation was transferred to the United States Army to support in the Normandy landings.
+The ship arrived off the beaches on 7 June 1944.
+Borinquen continued service post war, until being redelivered to the owners on June 14, 1946.
+The ship was sold in 1949, and became the Arosa Star.
+After further sales and change in the cruise ship regulations caused by SOLAS changes pertaining to wooden superstructures, the ship was again sold.
+As La Jenelle, it grounded on the California coast in 1970 after gale winds pushed the ship into a sand bank.